thorsten/phpMyFAQ/README.md

 ### phpMyFAQ local installation from Github

-To run phpMyFAQ locally you need at least a running web server with PHP support and a database.
+To run phpMyFAQ locally, you need at least a running web server with PHP support and a database.

     $ git clone git://github.com/thorsten/phpMyFAQ.git
     $ cd phpMyFAQ